paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2011-08-30-edinburgh_fringe.md

 This type of live comedy was all new to me, but I felt happier having seen something a little more theatrical at the Fringe.
 Once I got over the fact that one of them looked just like Brian Dowling, this high-energy performance proved to be a fun way to spend an hour.

 It was also where I enjoyed perhaps the funniest moment of my festival.
-When an old man left the room to go to the toilet, he was spotted by one of the performers, but quickly shouted back <q>don’t make a joke about my bladder!</q> Needless to say, the very same then happened.
+When an old man left the room to go to the toilet, he was spotted by one of the performers, but quickly shouted back “don’t make a joke about my bladder!”
+Needless to say, the very same then happened.
 Brilliant!

 ***